xwiki/xwiki-docker/README.md

 	```

 - Navigate to the directory to test, e.g. `14/postgres-tomcat` and issue:
+	- Update the Tomcat image to use the latest version: `docker pull <image name here>`, where the image name is found in the `FROM` command inside the [Dockerfile](https://github.com/xwiki/xwiki-docker/blob/master/template/Dockerfile#L20)
 	- Build the image: `docker build -t xwiki-test .`
 	- Start XWiki (using the started Postgres container in this example):